-The AT90SC6404RT MCU device (AT58810) is being evaluated against the CC Smartcard Integrated Circuit Protection Profile PP/9806 to Evaluation Assurance Level 4 (EAL4) augmented of AVA_VLA.4, ADV_IMP.2, ALC_DVS.2 under the Common Criteria maintenance scheme.
+is being evaluated against the CC Smartcard Integrated Circuit Protection Profile PP/9806 to Evaluation Assurance Level 4 (EAL4) augmented with AVA_VLA.4, ADV_IMP.2, ALC_DVS.2 and AVA_MSU.3 under the Common Criteria scheme.
 Atmel Smart Card ICs, a division of ATMEL Corporation, is the developer and the sponsor for the AVR ASL4 evaluations.